VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Linux/windows.md

 As for other hardware utilities, you may want to just type "AMD" or "Intel" into the start menu search as well and see what utilities pop up.

 Windows also has a few application specific tools you should be aware exist, like the disk managment tool, device manager, and task scheduler, and services manager.
-While we're on the subject, now tould be a good time to go check each and make sure everything is sane.
+While we're on the subject, now should be a good time to go check each and make sure everything is sane.

 Let's start by opening up "device manager", you should see a bunch of different categories ranging from "Audio Inputs and Outputs" to "Universal Serial Bus Controllers".
-What you shoud be looking for is a any thing showing up as "⚠ Unknown Device" as this is a sign that you have something that's unhappy about drivers.
+What you should be looking for is a any thing showing up as "⚠ Unknown Device" as this is a sign that you have something that's unhappy about drivers.
 The exact method for figuring out which device this is varies, but a good portion of the time this will be a USB device.
 If that's the case, a good place to start is to right click the device, select *properties* then the Details tab, then select the "Hardware IDs" property.
 You should see something like "USB\VID_258A&PID_0013&REV_0100&MI_00" what we actually need from that is the Vendor ID (VID) and Product ID (PID), in this case that's 258A and 0013.
 If you search the web for these together as VendorID:DeviceID (so, 258A:0013), you'll often be able to figure out what the offending device is.
 For example, Googling this example "258A:0013" the first result is for a gaming keyboard, which is correct.

-Now, let's head over to Disk managment.
-Here the big thing we should be looking for is any large blocks of unallocated space or partitions you don't recognize (if you've installed Linux, Windows will see these partitions, but have no idea what they are!) - on a normal, single disk, Windows system there will probably be a ~300Mb EFI System Partition, a very large (the majority of the disk in size) "Windows C:/" partition, and one or two recovery partitions, totalling less than 30Gb.
+Now, let's head over to Disk management.
+Here the big thing we should be looking for is any large blocks of unallocated space or partitions you don't recognize (if you've installed Linux, Windows will see these partitions, but have no idea what they are!) - on a normal, single disk, Windows system there will probably be a ~300Mb EFI System Partition, a very large (the majority of the disk in size) "Windows C:/" partition, and one or two recovery partitions, totaling less than 30Gb.

 {{< hint info >}}

-Heads up, the graphical disk managment utility may not let you do some things!
+Heads up, the graphical disk management utility may not let you do some things!
 In this case you may need to run `diskpart` in cmd.

 {{< /hint >}}